dce/davidmade/posts/awareness-of-the-cage.md

   > is that the world is incredibly, incredibly, unbelievably old.
 You suffer
   > with the stunted desire caused by one of its oldest lies.
 Do not believe the
   > photographs.
 Fame is not the exit from any cage.'
 'So I'm stuck in the cage
   > from either side.
 Fame or tortured envy of fame.
-There's no way out.'
-'You
+There's no way out.' '**You
   > might consider how escape from a cage must surely require, foremost,
-  > awareness of the fact of the cage.
-And I believe I see a drop on your
+  > awareness of the fact of the cage.** And I believe I see a drop on your
   > temple, right... there. ...'
 Etc.

 That's an actual [single paragraph][quo] in the book.
 Whether or not you enjoy